a11ytalks/a11ytalks-drupal/web/modules/custom/migrate_markdown_frontmatter/README.md

 ## INTRODUCTION

-The migrate_markdown_frontmatter module is a DESCRIBE_THE_MODULE_HERE.
+The migrate_markdown_frontmatter module is used to migrate Markdown Frontmatter.

-The primary use case for this module is:

-- Use case #1
-- Use case #2
-- Use case #3

 ## REQUIREMENTS

-DESCRIBE_MODULE_DEPENDENCIES_HERE
+league\CommonMark

 ## INSTALLATION